 And if that’s not enough to convince you of the stability of this upward trend, transaction volume is expected to reach $6.6 trillion in 2021 and $10.5 trillion by 2025.

 It’s simple: A growing number of customers are interested in digital payment technology.
 They’d rather make a mobile payment than use a credit card.
 Doing so is more convenient and more secure than traditional payment options and, for that reason, it has the potential to boost conversion rates and ecommerce sales.

 Related Read: 10 Best Online Payment Processing Software for Ecommerce

 It’s one thing to understand the top ecommerce technology trends of 2021, but another thing entirely to take advantage of them.
 In fact, something a lot of us didn't think would be happening soon like purchasing cars online is already a reality and is becoming a trend due to the pandemic.

 Think long and hard about the ways your online store can benefit from the tech trends detailed above, all while learning from other ecommerce sites in your space.
 From there, implement those that make sense and put the others on the back burner.

-A heavy focus on one or two of these new technology trends may be all it takes to move the needle and dominate your niche of the ecommerce industry.
+A heavy focus on one or two of these new technology trends may be all it takes to move the needle and dominate your niche of the ecommerce industry and up your social media marketing game at the same time.
 And even if that doesn’t happen, you’re doing your part in improving the online shopping experience of your target market.